dnmore/mongodb-gallery/README.md

 Application with authentication logic built using Node.js and MongoDB database which allows upon authentication to access a profile page and upload an image file to be displayed on home page.

-## Features
+## 🔥 Features

-- User authentication (sign-up, login)
+- Secure user authentication and session management
-- Upload image files with previews
+- Image uploads with previews
-- Manage user profile
-- Store uploaded images in MongoDB

-## Tech Stack
+## 🛠️ Tech Stack

 - `Node.js`– Backend runtime
 - `Express.js`– Web framework for Node.js